GovTechSG/ship-hats-overview/portal-guide/account-management/account-management.md

 *To view and update profile as SA and PA*:

-1. From the [**Overview**](#viewing-dashboard) page, mouse hover your profile avatar at the top right.
+1. From the [**Overview**](#viewing-dashboard) page, hover over your profile icon at the upper-right corner.
 Your user name and user role for this account are displayed.
 In the below example, the logged in user is a **Subscription Admin** for this account.

 <kbd>![view-and-update-profile](account-management-images/view-and-update-profile-user-role-and-name-blurred.png)</kbd>